HariSekhon/Knowledge-Base/git.md

 If I had to pick my battles and let my engineers do one or the other, I'd ban rebasing though after my Denmark experience.

+### Squash & Merge - multiple email addresses on your GitHub account

+Squash & Merge of Pull Requests is sometimes enforced by teams disallowing Merge Commits in order to keep the trunk branch looking clean, at the expense of losing the intermediate commits and changes as mentioned above.

+The Squash Commit in the GitHub UI will default to using your primary email addres, so be careful not to click too quickly and commit using your personal email address (you can tell I've done this once).

+Use the drop down to select your corporate email address, and subsequent Squash & Merge will remember and use that email from that point onwards.

 ## Why You Shouldn't Use Long Lived Branches

 See if you can follow this diagram from left to right: